Vortex-ROV/Float-Code-2024/README.md

-# Vertical Profiling Float (VPF) Software Repository
+# Vertical Profiling Float Software Repository

 Welcome to the repository for the Vertical Profiling Float software.
 This README will provide an overview of the software's file structure, and functionality.